TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - Instead of checking all numbers from 1 to x, we can optimize by stopping early once i*i crosses x.
-- (Slightly better than brute but still worst-case âˆšN)
+- (Slightly better than brute but still worst-case √N)

 **Steps:**
 - Same as brute but break early.